So, you’re interested in setting up an aquarium and need some ideas for which fish to choose?

 Although small in size, these beautifully colored, cool freshwater fish will surely take advantage of every bit of space in your tank and are one of the easiest fish to care for.

 One of the more hardy freshwater aquarium fish available for beginners are Danios.
 Due to their hardiness, they are the perfect fish for people who don’t have much experience with setting up a tank.
 They can survive in a variety of different water conditions.

 Danios are generally very active and fun to watch.
 In terms of their diet, they will be more than happy with fish flakes.

-Our favourite Danios to keep are the Zebra Danio, and the Giant Danio.
+Our favorite Danios to keep are the Zebra Danio and the Giant Danio.

 A perfect fish for the community tank.
-Platies are a very peaceful fish which will live peacefully with any other non-aggressive fish.
-There are lots of varieties to choose from, and they come with a variety of different colours, as a result of selective breeding.
+Platies are a very peaceful fish that will live peacefully with any other non-aggressive fish.
+There are lots of varieties to choose from, and they come with a variety of different colors, as a result of selective breeding.

 Platies are not picky when it comes to diet.
 They will eat any type of flake foods, as well as most frozen live foods.